dvermd/ockam/documentation/architecture/messaging/Ordering.md

 Also known as **send queue approach**

-`P1` assigns each message a monotonic continous index `P2` sends messages in index order
+`P1` assigns each message a monotonic continuous index `P2` sends messages in index order

 To enforce continuity, receiver may request missing lower index messages when receiving non-consecutive index